sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

 [OPTION BEGIN [Docker Desktop]]

 Kyma runs on containers.
-Hence, for this tutorial, you'll need an application that enables you to manage (build, push, pull, and run) container images on your desktop and a docker-compatible command line interface.
-We provide two examples below - Docker Desktop and Rancher Desktop.
+Hence, for this tutorial, you need an application that enables you to manage (build, push, pull, and run) container images on your desktop and a docker-compatible command-line interface.
+We provide two examples - Docker Desktop and Rancher Desktop.
 You can pick one of them or any other app suitable for the purpose.

 * **macOS**: Download the installer from [Install Docker Desktop on Mac](https://docs.docker.com/desktop/mac/install/) and follow the instructions to install and set up Docker Desktop.